SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ### high prices during the war led to overconfident loans

 ### runaway spiral of loans from the US to european countries + postwar inflation?

+### optimized exploitation of colonies to produce coffee sugar rubber production worsened the same cycle